 - Send all the above in a correctly stamped envelope with covering letter (either typed or PRINTED in capitals if handwritten) to me at "Greenways", Main Road, Knockholt, Kent, TN14 7LS.
 My actual title (not known by many) is Graham P Clemans.
 Items sent to me with underpaid postage will not be collected and paid for but left to be returned to the sender.

 This might sound "too official" but it is not intended to: the reasons are simple.
 I do not claim any ILOC expenses, and so that my costs are kept to a minimum the enquirer pays for the printing ink; paper and SAE.
 The process is also not dependent on my computer working at all times (which cannot be guaranteed), since my reply letter can be hand written as long as on ILOC headed paper.
 As I am required to keep records, the photos and rubbings will be retained.

 Please do not try to tell me what date you think is the appropriate year or the value.
-I am aware that you all want free road tax (40 year rolling exemption) or MOT exemption (pre 1960).
-Then there is the classic cut-off date which varies between insurers, some at 15 others at 20 and a few at 25 years from manufacture.
+I am aware that you all want free road tax or MOT exemption.
+And then there is the classic cut-off date which varies between insurers, some at 15 others at 20 and a few at 25 years from manufacture.